 - Roll or stretch the dough out as thin as possible, but make sure it is at least 10 inches wide.

-- It will be done when the crust is crispy and cheese is golden.
+- The pizza is done when the crust is crispy and the cheese is golden.

 - Let the pizza cool for a few minutes before slicing.

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.